It is possible to create new raster surfaces by selecting New Raster...

 The final way in which spatial objects may be combined requires a primary vector map containing point objects and

 a primary raster map.
-By selecting Edit->Combine points with raster
+By selecting Edit->Combine points with raster, a new attribute is associated with

 each point object.
 That attribute is based on the raster cell value at that point.
 This provides a convenient way of,